Khakas: History

-The Yenisei Kirghiz were made to pay tribute in a treaty concluded between the Dzungars and Russians in 1635.
-The Dzungar Oirat Kalmyks coerced the Yenisei Kirghiz into submission.
+The Yenisei Kyrgyz were made to pay tribute in a treaty concluded between the Dzungars and Russians in 1635.
+The Dzungar Oirat Kalmyks coerced the Yenisei Kyrgyz into submission.

-Some of the Yenisei Kirghiz were relocated into the Dzungar Khanate by the Dzungars, and then the Qing moved them from Dzungaria to northeastern China in 1761, where they became known as the Fuyu Kyrgyz.
+Some of the Yenisei Kyrgyz were relocated into the Dzungar Khanate by the Dzungars, and then the Qing moved them from Dzungaria to northeastern China in 1761, where they became known as the Fuyu Kyrgyz.
 Sibe Bannermen were stationed in Dzungaria while Northeastern China (Manchuria) was where some of the remaining Öelet Oirats were deported to.
 The Nonni basin was where Oirat Öelet deportees were settled.
-The Yenisei Kirghiz were deported along with the Öelet.
-Chinese and Oirat replaced Oirat and Kirghiz during Manchukuo as the dual languages of the Nonni-based Yenisei Kirghiz.
+The Yenisei Kyrgyz were deported along with the Öelet.
+Chinese and Oirat replaced Oirat and Kyrgyz during Manchukuo as the dual languages of the Nonni-based Yenisei Kyrgyz.

-In the 17th century, the Khakas formed Khakassia in the middle of the lands of Yenisei Kirghiz, who at the time were vassals of a Mongolian ruler.
-The Russians arrived shortly after the Kirghiz left, and an inflow of Russian agragian settlers began.
+In the 17th century, the Khakas formed Khakassia in the middle of the lands of Yenisei Kyrgyz, who at the time were vassals of a Mongolian ruler.
+The Russians arrived shortly after the Kyrgyz left, and an inflow of Russian agragian settlers began.
 In the 1820s, gold mines started to be developed around Minusinsk, which became a regional industrial center.

 The names Khongorai and Khoorai were applied to the Khakas before they became known as the Khakas.
-Khakas people refer to themselves as Tadar.
+Khakas refer to themselves as Tadar.
 Khoorai (Khorray) has also been in use to refer to them.
 Now the Khakas call themselves Tadar and do not use Khakas to describe themselves in their own language.
 They are also called Abaka Tatars.

 During the 19th century, many Khakas accepted the Russian ways of life, and most were converted en masse to Russian Orthodox Christianity.
-Shamanism, however, is still common; it has Buddhist influences.
+Shamanism, however, is still common;.
 Many Christians practice shamanism with Christianity.
 In Imperial Russia, the Khakas used to be known under other names, used mostly in historic contexts: Minusinsk Tatars (минуси́нские тата́ры), Abakan Tatars (абака́нские тата́ры), and Yenisei Turks.

 During the Revolution of 1905, a movement towards autonomy developed.
 When Soviets came to power in 1923, the Khakas National District was established, and various ethnic groups (Beltir, Sagai, Kachin, Koibal, and Kyzyl) were artificially "combined" into one—the Khakas.
 The National District was reorganized into Khakas Autonomous Oblast, a part of Krasnoyarsk Krai, in 1930.
 The Republic of Khakassia in its present form was established in 1992.

-The Khakas people account for only about 12% of the total population of the republic (78,500 as of 1989 Census).
-The Khakas people traditionally practiced nomadic herding, agriculture, hunting, and fishing.
+Khakas account for only about 12% of the total population of the republic (78,500 as of 1989 Census).
+Khakas traditionally practiced nomadic herding, agriculture, hunting, and fishing.
 The Beltir people specialized in handicraft as well.
 Herding sheep and cattle is still common, although the republic became more industrialized over time.